kosivantsov/mybible-cli-python/README.md

 ## Listing available modules

 The script can list all the installed modules with `-L`.
-The list will be sorted by language and will include Bible modules only.
-When first invoked, it would take a few moments to query each file and get the required info.
-That info is then hashed and reused until modules are changed.
+The list will be sorted by language and will only include Bible modules.
+When first invoked, it would take a few moments to query each file and get the needed info.
+This information is then cached and reused until the modules are changed.

 <div align="center"><img src="screenshots/list.png" width="50%" alt="List" title="List"></div>

 ## Getting text of a Bible reference

-The most common usage would be calling the script with a module name and a reference to get the required text:
+The most common use would be to call the script with a module name and reference to get the desired text:
 `mybible-cli -m "KJV+" -r "Jn 11:35"`
-If a parameter passed to the script contains a space or a character that can have a special meaning for the shell, it needs to be quoted.
+If a parameter passed to the script contains a space or a character that may have a special meaning to the shell, it must be quoted.
-The script understands only the colon Bible notation without letters and parenthesis in the chapter and verse part.
-Chapter and verse numbers could be omitted to output an entire book or chapter.
-Blocks should be separated by commas or semicolons.
-Ranges are marked with a minus.
-Spaces in ranges are permitted.
-Periods will be ignored.
+The script understands only colon Bible notation without letters and parentheses in the chapter and verse part.
+Chapter and verse numbers can be omitted to output an entire book or chapter.
+Separate blocks of text should be separated by commas or semicolons.
+Ranges are indicated by a minus sign.
+Spaces are allowed in ranges.
+Periods are ignored.
-If `-m "<MODULE_NAME>"` is omitted in the command, the script will use the last used module.
+If `-m "<MODULE_NAME>"` is omitted in the command, the script will use the last module used.
 `mybible-cli -m "KJV+" -r "Jn 11:35" --gui` will output the text in a GUI window where it is possible to view the requested text in any of the installed modules without running the command again.